 4.178.
-A nuclear or radiological emergency may generate radioactive waste as well as conventional waste40.
+A nuclear or radiological emergency may generate radioactive waste as well as conventional waste that may be contaminated with radionuclides 49.
 In particular, nuclear or radiological emergencies resulting in significant contamination of the environment (such as the Chernobyl accident, the Goiânia radiological accident and the Fukushima Daiichi accident) can be expected to generate radioactive waste with various radiological, chemical, physical, mechanical and biological properties and of a volume that can overwhelm national capabilities and resources for radioactive waste management.
 Thus, the generation of radioactive waste in a nuclear or radiological emergency may pose a challenge to the implementation of the national policy and strategy for radioactive waste management, as well as to overall efforts to enable the termination of the emergency and achieving long term recovery objectives.